usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 *Qualified reader* means a person who is able to read effectively, accurately, and impartially using any necessary specialized vocabulary.

 *Readily achievable* means easily accomplishable and able to be carried out without much difficulty or expense.
-In determining whether an action is readily achievable factors to be considered include –
+In determining whether an action is readily achievable factors to be considered include–

 (1) The nature and cost of the action needed under this part;
 (2) The overall financial resources of the site or sites involved in the action; the number of persons employed at the site; the effect on expenses and resources; legitimate safety requirements that are necessary for safe operation, including crime prevention measures; or the impact otherwise of the action upon the operation of the site;